-Comment: The Wellington Regional Rail Plan identifies double tracking from Trentham to Upper Hutt as a medium term network enhancement project and will be a priority if funding can be made available.
+Subcommittee's response: The Wellington Regional Rail Plan identifies double tracking from Trentham to Upper Hutt as a medium term network enhancement project and will be a priority if funding can be made available.
 Other track works are not planned in the short to medium term.
-Even under the long term scenarios the rail plan does not specifically identify the need for passing loops.
+The corridor plan includes a long-term measure to consider the potential for shuttle services between Masterton and Upper Hutt.
+Any associated infrastructure upgrade such as passing loops would be considered as part of this action.